jamesmills/laravel-timezone/README.md

 composer require jamesmills/laravel-timezone
 ```

 Publish and run the database migrations.
-This will add a `timezone` column to your `users` table (if one does not already exist).
+This will add a `timezone` column to your `users` table.

 ```
 php artisan vendor:publish --provider="JamesMills\LaravelTimezone\LaravelTimezoneServiceProvider" --tag="migrations"